Before Scheduling Your First Inspection

-Permit Time Limitation and Expirations
+Permit Time Limitation and Expiration

-A permit will expire six months from issuance if no passed inspection related to the scope of work is obtained, or 180 days from date of last passed inspection related to the scope of work.
+A permit will expire six months from issuance if no passed inspection related to the scope of work is obtained, or 180 days from the date of last passed inspection related to the scope of work.
 If a permit expires, contact the Building Department for further direction.